thelfer/mfem-mgis/docs/paper/joss/paper.md

 behaviour supported by the open-source `MFront` code generator [@helfer2015introducing].
 In the field of nonlinear mechanics, this encompasses arbitrary complex behaviours that can describe damage, plasticity, viscoplasticity, phase change in both small or finite strain analyses.
-Generalised behaviours such as strongly coupled thermomechanical behaviours, variational approaches to fracture, Cosserat media are supported by `MGIS` and will be considered in future versions of `MMM`.
+Generalised behaviours such as strongly coupled thermo-mechanical behaviours, variational approaches to fracture, cosserat media are supported by `MGIS` and will be considered in future versions of `MMM`.

-Through its integration with `MGIS` and `MFront`, along with dedicated advancements, `MMM` has incorporated the subsequent mechanical attributes in contrast to the pure `MFEM` approach:
+Through its integration with `MGIS` and `MFront`, along with dedicated advancements, `MMM` has incorporated the subsequent mechanical attributes in contrast to the pure `MFEM` approach while maintening parallel performance:

 - Ability to handle several materials which distinct constitutive equations.
 - Support for internal state variables (defined at quadrature points):